-4.5 Information about remuneration: Section 33 and 33A
+4.5 Information about remuneration: Section 33

-- 4.5.1The following information must be given in writing when the employee is paid:
+The following information must be given in writing when the employee is paid:

-- (a) employer's name and address;
+- (a) employer's name and address; - (b) employee's name and occupation; - (c) period of payment; - (d) remuneration in money; - (e) any deduction made from the remuneration: - (f) the actual amount paid; and - (g) if relevant to the calculation of that employee's remuneration- - (i) employee's rate of remuneration and overtime rate: - (ii) number of ordinary and overtime hours worked during the period of payment; - (i) number of hours worked on a Sunday or public holiday during that period; and - (ii) if an agreement to average working time has been concluded, the total number of ordinary and overtime hours worked in the period of averaging.

-- (b) employee's name and occupation;
+4.6 Deductions and other acts concerning remuneration: Sections 34 and 34A

-- (c) period of payment;
+- 4.6.1 An employer may not deduct money from an employee's remuneration unless - (a) The employee agrees in writing to the deduction of a specific debt: - (b) The deduction is made in terms of a collective agreement, law, court order or arbitration award - 4.6.2 A deduction in respect of damage or loss caused by the employee may only be made with agreement and after the employer has followed a fair procedure - 4.6.3 Employers must pay deductions and employer contributions to benefit funds to the fund within seven days.

-- (d) remuneration in money;
+- 4.7 Calculation of remuneration and wages: Section 35 - 4.7.1 Wages are calculated by the number of hours ordinarily worked. - 4.7.2 Monthly remuneration or wage is four and one-third times the weekly wage. - 4.7.3 If calculated on a basis other than time, or if the employee's remuneration or wage fluctuates significantly from period to period, any payment must be calculated by reference to remuneration or wage during- - (a) the preceding 13 weeks; or - (c) if employed for a shorter period, that period. - 4.7.4 Employers and employees should consult a schedule published in the Government Gazette to determine whether a particular category of payment forms part of an employee's remuneration for the purpose of calculations made in terms of this Act.

-- (e) any deduction made from the remuneration; - (f) the actual amount paid; and - (g) if relevant to the calculation of that employee's remuneration- - (i) employee's rate of remuneration and overtime rate; - (ii) number of ordinary and overtime hours worked during the period of payment; - (i) number of hours worked on a Sunday or public holiday during that period; and - (ii) if an agreement to average working time has been concluded, the total number of ordinary and overtime hours worked in the period of averaging. - 4.5.2 An employer may not: - (a) require or accept any payment by or on behalf of an employee or potential employee in respect of the employment of, or the allocation of work to, any employee. - (b) require an employee or potential employee to purchase any goods, products or services from the employer or from any business or person nominated by the employer. - 4.6 Deductions and other acts concerning remuneration: Sections 34 and 34A - 4.6.1 An employer may not deduct money from an employee's remuneration unless - (a) The employee agrees in writing to the deduction of a specific debt; - (b) The deduction is made in terms of a collective agreement, law, court order or arbitration award - 4.6.2 A deduction in respect of damage or loss caused by the employee may only be made after the employer has followed a fair procedure - 4.6.3 Employers must pay deductions and employer contributions to benefit funds to the fund within seven days. - 4.7 Calculation of remuneration and wages: Section 35 - 4.7.1 Wages are calculated by the number of hours ordinarily worked. - 4.7.2 Monthly remuneration or wage is four and one-third times the weekly wage. - 4.7.3 If calculated on a basis other than time, or if the employee's remuneration or wage fluctuates significantly from period to period, any payment must be calculated by reference to remuneration or wage during- - (a) the preceding 13 weeks; or - (c) if employed for a shorter period, that period. - 4.7.4 Employers and employees should consult a schedule published in the Government Gazette to determine whether a particular category of payment forms part of an employee's remuneration for the purpose of calculations made in terms of this Act. - 5.
-TERMINATION OF EMPLOYMENT: CHAPTER FIVE
+5. TERMINATION OF EMPLOYMENT: CHAPTER FIVE